Florida State Road 826: History

 The completion of the Palmetto Expressway (the "Bypass" faded from public usage in the 1960s) and the building of Interstate 95 were the impetus of the construction of the massive Golden Glades Interchange involving Florida's Turnpike, US 441, Interstate 95, and SR 9.

 When the Palmetto Expressway was first opened, it went through tracts of woodland and farmland which have since been urbanized.
 Originally there were four at-grade intersections in Hialeah and Miami Lakes which were either transformed into full interchanges or blocked off in the 1970s.
 In addition, increasing traffic loads on the Palmetto prompted plans for extending Florida's Turnpike to "bypass the bypass."
 In 1974, the Homestead Extension of Florida's Turnpike was opened to traffic four miles (6.4 km) to the west of the Palmetto to reduce the traffic demands on Miami's original bypass.

 The Florida Department of Transportation recently completed a project on a 16.7 mi section of the Palmetto Expressway from the southern terminus to just north of the Northwest 154th Street interchange, widening the highway by two lanes (from eight lanes to ten and ten lanes to twelve) and improving the interchanges.
 Reconstruction of the Miller Drive, Bird Road and Don Shula Expressway interchanges began in 2008, and was completed around 2012.
 The Dolphin-Palmetto Interchange construction began on November 30, 2009, and was completed in late 2016.

 The Florida Department of Transportation is in the process of adding express lanes on the Palmetto Expressway between West Flagler Street and Northwest 154th Street, which will connect with new express lanes on Interstate 75.
 This will result in four regular and two express lanes, similar to 95 express.
+These express lanes were completed in 2019.

 Exit list

+Express lanes

+Express lanes are all located in Miami-Dade County.